i4mi/fhir-wrappers.ts/ionic/README.md

 ```

 __Page/Service:__
-Then add the service where you need it in the constuctor of your page/service:
+Then add the service where you need it in the constructor of your page/service:
 ```typescript
 import { IonicOnFhirService } from '@i4mi/ionic-on-fhir';